ddell003/frosty/README.md

 ### Database

 For database we are using a sqlight database.
-To see the structure of the database you can go to the command line and run php artisan tinker.
-Then type DB::select('SELECT NAME FROM sqlite_master WHERE type="table"');
+To see the structure of the database you can go to the command line and run `php artisan tinker`.
+Then type `DB::select('SELECT NAME FROM sqlite_master WHERE type="table"');`

 #### Make new tabel with model and controller

-To make a new table with a model and controller type into the command line: php artisan make:model OrderItem -mc.
+To make a new table with a model and controller type into the command line: `php artisan make:model OrderItem -mc`.
 This tells artisan (composer library, composer i a package library) to make me a model called OrderItem and a migration to create a tabel called order_items

 ## To Do